 Get these benefits for yourself when you book your personal fulfillment coaching sessions:

-Example for how I take my work seriously but not myself
+Example of how I take my work seriously but not myself

 Let’s explore what this looks like in practice, through our example of dance costuming…